czim/laravel-cms-core/documentation/Troubleshooting.md

 ## Issues

+### The CMS is slow

+If you are using the Models Module, make sure that you enable model configuration cache.
+The cache configuration setting is `cms-models.repository.cache`, setting it `true` will cache the models.
+This is done according to your application (or CMS-specific) cache driver configuration.

+If caching is disabled, the CMS will analyze the database structure, model class files and parse configuration files, which can really slow things down as the amount of configured models increases.

+### Model configuration changes don't show up (Models Module)

+Make sure the CMS model configuration cache is cleared.
+You can clear the models cache by running `php artisan cms:models:clear`.

+It is easiest to leave the cache setting disabled while configuring the CMS.
+You can do this by setting `cms-models.repository.cache` to `false`, but note that this will make all CMS pageloads slower.

 ### The base CMS URL (`<base URL>/cms`) fails to load (with a 404).

 When running in a local development environment (using Laravel Valet or `php artisan serve`, for instance),